nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/02 - Week 2 - Functions and IF.md

 Sounds goofy, right?
 But think about it for a second.
 If we're getting started with a game of breakout, then we need to:

 1. Create a ball and paddle.
-1. Do stuff with that ball and paddle.
+1. Do stuff with that ball and paddle (e.g. Make it Move).
-1. Do something to the ball and paddle.
+1. Do something to the ball and paddle (e.g. Make them hit each other).

 And so this week, that's what we'll be doing.

+As an aside, you can read about [other fantasy consoles](/course%20documents/asides/other_readings/Fantasy%20Console%20Wars_%20A%20Guide%20to%20The%20Biggest%20Players%20in%20Retrogaming%E2%80%99s%20Newest%20Trend.pdf).
+Asides will be those things that you might find interesting given what the current week is meant to teach you but are not essential.
+You can find all of them in the `Asides` folder in `Course Documents` on the repository.

-As an aside, you can read about [other fantasy consoles](/course%20documents/asides/other_readings/Fantasy%20Console%20Wars_%20A%20Guide%20to%20The%20Biggest%20Players%20in%20Retrogaming%E2%80%99s%20Newest%20Trend.pdf), but for now, we'll be talking about PICO-8.
-This console was created to emulate the early days of video games.
-This means that there are no canned physics engines, there are no packages for you to install.
-There is just you, your code, and what you see in the game.
+As we mentioned last week, PICO-8 was created to emulate the early days of video games.
+This means that there are no [canned physics engines](), there are no [packages for you to install]().
+Nothing is done for you.
+Instead, much like the original game creators, there is just you, your code, and what you see in the game.

 This is important to do as I think for most of us, video games are these multi-million dollar spectacles that require hundreds of thousands of human hours to complete.
-This reminds me.
+As a teacher for this course, the hardest thing that I will have to do all semester will be to convince you that the games you play are created the way that they are in this class but at a much larger scale.
+As a nod to that hurdle, I offer you this tiny essay.

 ## Getting Over the AAA Experience
 As a gamer, I have been playing video games (and board games) since the [Magnavox Odyssey](https://gamehistory.org/first-video-game-commercial/).
 Starting around 1996, my time with games started to get more intimate.
 I began to try and make my own games, take other games apart.
-I started doing this by making Quake levels and helping friends make their own little games to send to shareware sites.
+I started doing this by installing custom Doom wads.
+Eventually, I graduated to making Quake levels, small RPGs in [RPG=Maker]() and eventually helping friends make their own little games to send to shareware sites.

 For many of you who are undergrads now, that space was around before you were even born.
 So when I say video game, you might conjure up Playstation 3 or XBox 360 as "old."
-But in order to make games, that history needs to be considered as a starting point.

-With that in mind, my job as the insructor for this course is to deal with two sepcific things:
+Time is of course relative.
+It moves forward constantly but what you are meant to do as someone interested in making games is get into that history and figure out where you belong.
+It is helpful to know the history of game making in order to understand making games.
+In many ways, this will be like pulling back the curtain of fantasy to show you the reality.

+This requires two sepcific events:

 1. Dispell the expectation that you can re-create the games you've been playing since you were young.
 1. Get you to turn that thing you consume into that thing you are capable of producing.